vldr/Cyth/README.md

 }
 ```

 That's it!
-With a couple of lines of code you easily interop with C from Cyth.
+With a couple of lines of code you easily interact with C from Cyth and vice-versa.

 If you're interested, you can look at some of the [examples](#examples) or read through the [overview](#overview) of the language.
 ## Binaries